-Adobe Spark for Education is a smart digital tool that allows teachers and students to easily create graphics, web pages, and videos.
+Adobe Spark for Education is a graphics tools that allows teachers and students to create images, web pages, videos, and more.

-Adobe Spark offers those three tools but the Education version does it with added layers of safety and security as well as tools for greater teacher control.
+While the basic Adobe Spark offers three tools for all this, the Education version adds more layers of safety and security as well as tools for greater teacher control.

 - Read more on Adobe Creative Cloud